jazz-min/earthquake-data-pipeline/README.md

 * Hands-on ETL using Airflow's PythonOperator
 * Data modeling and transformation using dbt
 * Dashboard building and filtering in Superset
+* REST API development with FastAPI and circuit breaker pattern
 * Dockerized, local-first development workflow

 ---